Davies strong, Rizzo, Wisdom homer in Cubs' 7-1 win vs Pads - WHIZ News

 SAN DIEGO (AP) — Zach Davies allowed just one hit in six scoreless innings, Anthony Rizzo homered and drove in four runs, and Patrick Wisdom went deep again for the Chicago Cubs as they defeated the San Diego Padres 7-1 Tuesday night.

-Willson Contreras also homered for the Cubs, who have beaten the Padres four times in five games in a span of nine days.
-Chicago swept the Padres at Wrigley Field last week, when Wisdom homered three times, including twice in the first game.
+Willson Contreras also homered for the Cubs, who are 4-1 against the Padres in a span of nine days.
+Chicago swept the Padres at Wrigley Field last week, when Wisdom homered three times — including twice in the first game.
 San Diego won the opener of this series 9-4 on Monday night.

 Wisdom was chosen the NL player of the week on Monday after hitting six homers with nine RBIs.
 He has eight homers in 15 games since being promoted from Triple-A Iowa on May 25.